cs-uob/individual-project/announcements.md

 **Warning:** steps 3 and 4 are not optional - if you submit a project specification for a supervisor without talking to them first, they'll definitely turn it down!

 Also, as a reminder: next Wednesday afternoon (**October 26th**) from **2pm-4pm** we're running a project matching session in Bill Brown.
-There's no need to come along if you have a supervisor or you're already in talks, but if you're having a hard time finding someone or you're not quite sure what you want to do, then this is a great chance to meet people - most of the available supervisors will be there!
+There's no need to come along if you have a supervisor or you're already in talks with someone, but if you're having a hard time finding someone or you're not quite sure what you want to do, then this is a great chance to meet people - most of the available supervisors will be there!

 Best wishes,